s116821/myPortfolio/README.md

 1. Clone the repository
 2. Run `npm install` to install dependencies
 3. Run `npm start` to start the development frontend server
+4. Start another terminal
+5. Navigate to the "backend" directory (`cd backend`)
+6. Create a virtual environment via `python -m virtualenv back-env`
+    * NOTE: Make sure "virtualenv" package is installed by running `pip install virtualenv` (Admin prompt needed on Windows)
+7. Activate the python virtual environment via:
+    * `source back-env/bin/activate  # on Linux/macOS`
+    * `back-env\Scripts\activate  # on Windows`
+8. Installed the required dependencies in the virtual environment with `pip install -r requirements.txt`
+    * While in the virtual environment prompt and in the main "backend" folder, if you want to update the requirements run `pip freeze > requirements.txt`
+9. Run the Django Project with `python manage.py runserver`

 ## Production Deployment
 This section briefly describes the steps needed to deploy the website to a production server via AWS